Sangwoong Yoon

 profile

 I currently serve as an AI Research Fellow at Korea Institute for Advanced Study (KIAS).
+Also, I am an incoming postdoc in Prof. Ilija Bogunovic's Lab at University College London.

 I obtained my PhD in Mechanical Engineering from Robotics Laboratory at Seoul National University, under the supervision of Prof. Frank C. Park.
 Before PhD, I earned a master's degree in Neuroscience from the same university, guided by Prof. Byoung-Tak Zhang.